Fentanyl with Metabolite Confirmation, Urine

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Urine concentrations do not correlate well to serum drug levels.
-For therapeutic drug management, monitor serum levels using FENTS/89654 Fentanyl, Serum.
+For therapeutic drug management, monitor serum levels using FENTS / Fentanyl, Serum.

-For situations where chain-of-custody is required, a Chain-of-Custody Kit is available, see COCH/9426 Chain-of-Custody Processing.
+For situations where chain of custody is required, a Chain-of-Custody Kit is available, see FENTX / Fentanyl with Metabolite Confirmation, Chain of Custody, Urine.